-Alim Qasimov (mugham vocals) is a prominent mugham singer named a "Living National Treasure" of Azerbaijan.
+Alim Qasimov (Mugham Vocals, Musical Arrangement) is a prominent mugham singer named a "living national treasure" of Azerbaijan.
 He has been passionate about mugham since his early childhood, but did not pursue a career in music until the age of 19, after various jobs as an agricultural worker and driver.
-Mr. Qasimov studied at the Asaf Zeynalli Music College (1978-1982) and the Azerbaijan University of Arts (1982-1989).
+Qasimov studied at the Asaf Zeynalli Music College (1978-1982) and the Azerbaijan University of Arts (1982-1989).
 His teacher was well-known mugham singer Aghakhan Abdullayev.
-Mr. Qasimov perceives and presents mugham not only as an ancient art and a part of Azerbaijan's musical and cultural heritage but also as a constantly developing tradition.
-His performing style is unique, combining deep knowledge of centuriesold rules of mugham with challenging innovations, willingly juxtaposing mugham with other music styles, such as jazz and contemporary composition.
-Mr.
+Qasimov perceives and presents mugham not only as an ancient art and a part of Azerbaijan's musical and cultural heritage, but also as a constantly developing tradition.
+His performing style is unique, combining deep knowledge of centuries-old rules of mugham with challenging innovations, willingly juxtaposing mugham with other music styles, such as jazz and contemporary composition.
 Qasimov was awarded the International IMC-UNESCO Music Prize in 1999 in recognition of his musical contributions to world peace.
 Past winners of this prize include Yehudi Menuhin, Ravi Shankar, Olivier Messiaen, and Daniel Barenboim.

-Mr. Qasimov's numerous awards also include the title of the People's Artist of Azerbaijan, the highest artistic rank in the country.
-On his 50th birthday in 2007, the President of Azerbaijan awarded him the Medal of Glory.
+Qasimov's numerous awards also include the title of the People's Artist of Azerbaijan, the highest artistic rank in the country.
+On his 50th birthday in 2007, the President of Azerbaijan awarded Qasimov the Medal of Glory.

-Fargana Qasimova (mugham vocals), Alim Qasimov's daughter and protégée, is an accomplished mugham singer.
+Fargana Qasimova (Mugham Vocals), Alim Qasimov's daughter and protégée, is an accomplished mugham singer.
 Her father has been the major influence in her life and career.
-Ms. Qasimova grew up with sounds of mugham and verses from the classical poetry of Azerbaijan and from the age of four, often performed along with her father at home and first joined him on tour at the age of 16.
-She studied mugham at the Azerbaijan National Conservatory (1996-2000) and performs frequently with Mr. Qasimov both in Azerbaijan and internationally and has earned recognition as a master of mugham.
-In 1999, Love's Deep Ocean, a CD featuring Mr. Qasimov and Ms. Qasimova, was released by Network Medien in Frankfurt.
-Germany.
-In 2002 at the Women's Voices Festival in Belgium, Ms. Qasimova made her first appearance as a soloist.
+Qasimova grew up with sounds of mugham and verses from the classical poetry of Azerbaijan and from the age of four, often performed along with her father at home and first joined him on tour at the age of 16.
+She studied mugham at the Azerbaijan National Conservatory (1996-2000) and performs frequently with Qasimov both in Azerbaijan and internationally, and has earned recognition as a master of mugham.
+In 1999 Love's Deep Ocean, a CD featuring Qasimov and Qasimova, was released by Network Medien in Frankfurt, Germany.
+In 2002 at the Women's Voices Festival in Belgium, Qasimova made her first appearance as a soloist.